danhpaiva/matuto-challenge-csharp/challenges/Challenge001/README.md

 <h3>Sorting Algorithms</h3>

 <p>
-Working with algorithms, understanding their advantages and disadvantages.
+Working with algorithms, understanding their advantages and disadvantages.<br>
 Here they are:

 - Bubble Sort